-Brave acknowledges that this work would not be possible without the support of the University of Tasmania's Peter Underwood Centre and its current funders, including the Department of the Prime Minister and Cabinet's Office for Women, the Paul Ramsay Foundation, the Department of Communities Tasmania, Equity Trustees and MyState Foundation.
+Brave acknowledges that this work would not be possible without the support of its current funders, including the Department of the Prime Minister and Cabinet's Office for Women, the Paul Ramsay Foundation, the Department of Communities Tasmania, Equity Trustees and MyState Foundation.
 Brave looks forward to growing a robust evidence base on effective supports for expecting and parenting young people in partnership with current and future funders.